sacrebleu/superset-demo/ReadMe.md

 Some manual configuration was necessary.

 1. There is a chicken and egg problem on the IAM roles for the superset user that I didn't have time to properly solve - namely, the kms key used for data encryption and decryption is created at eks cluster time, but the IAM role for the user is created as part of the helm setup.
 It would probably be better to do IAM prior to infra build but this was a problem that emerged while I was working on the demo and I couldn't devote the time to go back and rearrange everything.
-Thus, the KMS key policy needs manual amending to permit the superset athena role to make use of it and a reapplication of terraform will remove the policy block that grants the superuser role access to the relevant kms key[TODO]
+Thus, the KMS key policy needs manual amending to permit the superset athena role to make use of it and a reapplication of terraform will remove the policy block that grants the superuser role access to the relevant kms key
+2. Superset required a custom secret that was generated with openssl rand 16 -base64
+3. A superset user was created alongside the admin user
+4. superset datasets and an aurora view were created manually

 #### Superset Configuration

 The initial data table is based on the csv file upload.
 However, I created some derived fields which were then complex to visualise.
 I took the decision to create a separate view for the combined winning ball numbers:

     CREATE OR REPLACE VIEW lottery_winning_numbers_merged AS